 Sulfuric acid output was 2,094,000 t, about 3 % lower than the prior-year level (2,158,000 t).
 The global sulfuric acid market was impacted by improved demand with sporadically reduced supply and increasing price levels in fiscal year 2023/24.
 High input costs for the sulfur burner industry and an increased number of maintenance shutdowns in the European-based metallurgical industry led to a reduced supply of sulfuric acid in Europe over the course of the fiscal year.
 With largely stable demand from the chemical and fertilizer industries in Europe and the return of fertilizer manufacturers in North Africa, prices for sulfuric acid developed positively in the sales markets relevant for Aurubis over the course of the fiscal year.
-The situation on the global markets for sulfuric acid and a reduced supply from the smelter and sulfur burner industries for large segments of the fiscal year, global prices rose over the course of the fiscal year to above the high level of the prior year.
+The situation on the global markets for sulfuric acid was similar to that in Europe for significant periods of the year.
+In line with rises in global demand for sulfuric acid and a reduced supply from the smelter and sulfur burner industries for large segments of the fiscal year, global prices rose over the course of the fiscal year to above the high level of the prior year.
 Because of its customer and contract structure, Aurubis isn't completely exposed to developments on the spot market, and any impacts occur with a time lag.